-The UNC Greensboro Department of Nutrition is one of the oldest food and nutrition programs in North Carolina.
-It provides students a small, close-knit community within a large university and opportunities at all levels to work with expert clinicians, researchers, and top-notch mentors.
+The UNC Greensboro Department of Nutrition is one of North Carolina’s oldest food and nutrition programs.
+It offers a close-knit community within a large university, providing students opportunities to work with expert clinicians, researchers, and mentors.

-Students have access to an extensive network of community partners, internship sites, and professional development opportunities.
-They are exposed to well- and lesser-known career paths in nutrition, ranging from dietetics and community wellness programming to nutrition science, research, and academia.
+Students benefit from a vast network of community partners, internship sites, and professional development opportunities.
+They explore a range of career paths in nutrition, from dietetics and wellness to nutrition science, research, and academia.

 Department Chair